NJUPTAAA/docs/docs/noj/guide/queue.md

 ```bash
 php artisan queue:work --queue=high,normal,low
 ```
-This would start a monitor process that will process all user submissions and handle those submissions to judge servers or remote judge.
+This would start a monitor process that will process all time consuming jobs and handle those jobs.
 Note that once the `queue:work` command has started, it will continue to run until it is manually stopped or you close your terminal.
 So this is only for test environment.

-Jobs in `high` queue has the most priority and `low` has the least priority.
+Jobs in `high` queue has the most priority and `low` has the least priority, normally, NOJ puts all jobs in `normal` queue.

 ### Daemon